 Dear readers – you have officially arrived at the blog of someone with the worst memory in the world.
 I feel like I don’t remember a lot from my childhood in comparison to other people.
 My mind is a funnel with a huge hole.

-But then Hallmark asked me to write about holiday memories and that got me thinking, what do I remember?
-And I realized that I remember a lot about the holidays growing up, and a lot of those memories are good ones.
+So what do I remember?
+I can actually recall a lot about the holidays growing up, and a lot of those memories are good ones.

 There are several things that flood my brain when thinking about the holidays and being young.
 Here are a few: cooking with my mom, pulling out the old ornaments/decorations and telling stories with each one, buying a new Star Trek ornament from Hallmark each year (my mom is a Trekkie), watching Star Wars on Christmas Day (I’m a huge fan!) and of course, crafting.

 We always made things when I was young, but the holidays was when we really got together as a family to make crafts.
 I loved crafting then and I love it now, and I treasure those items we made together.

 So I’m not really bossy, but I do encourage you to make those kind of memories with your children, either during the holidays or in the new year.
 And it just so happens, I’ve got an activity for you!